BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 - make a section (in methods) to show the development each block

 # TODOS
-- TODO: service for getting the updated waypoints from venus server
+- service for getting the updated waypoints from venus server
+- desired surge velocity and yaw angle must be set at the beggining by receiving from initial conditions.
+Will to add some topics or change from service to topic